missionpossiblepartnership/mpp-shared-code/README.md

 The `solver` inside each of the sectors, contains the dedicated files to run the simulation, these files are built using the classes and methods from `mppshared`.

-## Contributing

-All contributions, bug reports, bug fixes, documentation improvements, code enhancements, and ideas are welcome.

-To contribute to the code you can fork the repository and create a pull request with your changes.
-The code is formatted using `black` and `isort`, so it is recommended to use these tools to format the code before creating the pull request.
-Make sure that the tests pass before creating the pull request.

 ## Useful resources

 + [Official MPP Website](https://missionpossiblepartnership.org/)